PeterQuistgaard/ValidateInputAttribute-client-side-validation/README.md

 adds jquery.validate.js and jquery.validate.unobtrusive.js to the View.

-## Add validation rules to form fields
+## Add xss-validation rules to form fields

 Add the file xssvalidation.js to ```@section Scripts``` in View